-Here are 5 simple exercises for your eyes (and you won’t even have to do the Surya-Namaskar!) that you can do at your workplace, at home, or whenever your eyes feel stressed.
-Your eyes will thank me for this!
+Here are 5 simple yoga eye exercises to improve vision (and you won’t even have to do the Surya-Namaskar!) that you can do at your workplace, at home, or whenever your eyes feel stressed.
+Your eyes will thank you for this!

 ASANA 1: FLEXING